bayfrontmedia/bones/docs/services/events.md

 Bones is set up to use the following events, in a typical order of execution:

+- `bones.down`: Executes when bones is put into maintenance mode using the `php bones down` [console command](../usage/console.md).
+The contents of the `down.json` file is passed as a parameter.
+- `bones.up`: Executes when bones is taken out of maintenance mode using the `php bones up` [console command](../usage/console.md).
 - `bones.start`: Executes just after Bones has initialized, and before the app is bootstrapped.
 This event is not accessible by the app.
 - `app.bootstrap`: Executes just after the app's `/resources/bootstrap.php` file has been loaded.